GS-2M: Material-aware Gaussian Splatting for High-fidelity Mesh Reconstruction: Related Work

 \subsection{Traditional methods}

 Reconstruction of 3D geometry from photographs is an ill-posed problem that relies on certain assumptions about the underlying scene \cite{Furukawa2015}.
 Among these cues, stereo correspondence has exhibited reasonable robustness and propelled a class of reconstruction algorithms known as multi-view stereo (MVS) \cite{Seitz2006MVS}.
-MVS shares largely the same principle as GS-2M and other 3DGS-based methods: reconstruct the 3D geometry of the scene from multi-view images and corresponding camera parameters.
-Structure-from-Motion (SfM) \cite{Snavely2006sfm} is widely adopted to recover these camera parameters for each image, with an initial sparse point cloud as a byproduct.
-From there, the 3D geometry can be reconstructed via voxel-based optimization \cite{Seitz1990voxel, Sinha2007graphcut}, feature point growing \cite{Furukawa2010, Wu2010quasi}, or depth fusion \cite{schonberger2016, Xu2018depth, Huang2024visbility}.
+MVS shares largely the same principle as GS-2M and other 3DGS-based methods: reconstruct the 3D geometry of the scene from multi-view images.
+Structure-from-Motion (SfM) \cite{Snavely2006sfm} is widely adopted to recover camera intrinsics and poses for each image, with an initial sparse pointcloud as a byproduct.
+From there, 3D meshes can be reconstructed via voxel-based optimization \cite{Seitz1990voxel, Sinha2007graphcut}, feature point growing \cite{Furukawa2010, Wu2010quasi}, or depth fusion \cite{schonberger2016, Xu2018depth, Huang2024visbility}.
 Like other traditional methods, their performance is affected by inconsistent appearance across input images, making it challenging to accurately capture complete geometric representations due to the ambiguities in the correspondence.
 By contrast, we model the appearance properties of the target object with a handful of material parameters as part of our pipeline, making it resilient to abrupt photometric changes across views.